sweeneyngo/sweeneyngo.github.io/src/posts/conway-hashlife.md

 For the application, we can use hashing to map any grid to an existing grid on the quadtree, avoiding creating duplicates.

 Below, each level may have subgrids that are already memorized by the previous level.
-For instance, the level 3 node has **three** subgrids that match the left level 2 node, and **one** subgrid that match the right level 2 node.
+For instance, the level 3 node has **three** subgrids that match the left level 2 node, and **one** subgrid that matches the right level 2 node.
 This is our ideal quadtree-- **tightly compressed**!

 ![Same original 8x8 grid, but as compressed quadtree.](https://www.dev-mind.blog/wp-content/uploads/2020/05/quadtree2-975x1024.png)